 - Plug in the saw and insert yellow key into MASTER switch and turn "ON."
 Display will show flashing C. - 2.
-Press ELEV key. - 3.
-Press and hold in the way from the stop. - 4.
-Press BEVEL key. - 5.
+Press ELEV key. - Press and hold in the stop.
+Press and hold in the stop. key to raise blade key to raise blade way from the stop. - 4.
+Press BEVEL Key. - 5.
 Place a square against table top and the left side of the sawblade (be sure that the square is not resting against a saw tooth). - 6.
-Press and release the square to the table.

-NOTE: For greater accuracy make the final adjustment into square from the right using the log key marked $\boxed{306}$ until the blade is completely below the table top.
+Press and release the \int{100}^{100} and \int{10}^{10} keys until blade is square to the table.
+NOTE: For greater accuracy make the final adjustment into square from the right using the jog key marked $\begin{bmatrix} 106\\ -1 \end{bmatrix}$ top.

 - 7. Press the ELEV key. - 8.
-Press and hold we to lower blade
+Press and hold text key to lower blade until the blade is completely below the table

-9. Repeatedly press and release the key to jog blade up until the tip of a saw tooth is just even with the table top.
+9. Repeatedly press and release the difference with the tip of a saw tooth is just even with the table top.